Fatih Coskun, founder of Sanction Scanner:

 Unlawful Money Carriers may Appear

 Unfortunately, complicated situations like crisis times can force people into abnormal financial behavior.
 The existence of criminal businesses targeting individuals with bank accounts and using their financial backgrounds for money management and money laundering is known.
-Generally, criminals offer a certain fee to individuals for the use of personal bank accounts and money transfers from these accounts to their desired accounts.
+Generally, criminals offer a certain fee to individuals to use personal bank accounts and money transfers from these accounts to their desired accounts.
 The victims of these types of transactions are often people who need extra money.
 However, the recent increase in the number of unemployment in all countries of the world makes it imperative to pay special attention to this issue.
 Money mules are crime and carry the risk of criminal prosecution and long prison sentences.

 Potential Frauds Risks that Can Occur For Enterprises

 Criminals target not only individuals but also businesses for fraud.
 We are witnessing economic support packages created by governments to reduce the negative effects of the crisis caused by the Coronavirus.
 There are likely to be criminals who would like to access these support packages for fraud.
-Therefore, compliance officers have to carefully manage the process and detect fraud risks.
+Therefore, compliance officers have to manage the process and detect fraud risks carefully.
 Financial institutions should continue their controls to ensure that these support packages reach the right people and businesses in order to prevent the negative effects of the crisis from growing further.

 Fraud Increases Rapidly in Crisis